indhumathi2906/PRODIGY_WD_02/README.md

 ⏱️ Stopwatch Application – GitHub Project Description This project is a simple, responsive Stopwatch Application built using HTML, CSS, and JavaScript.
 It allows users to start, stop, reset, and track elapsed time with precision.
-Designed with clean UI and lightweight code, it’s ideal for learning basic JavaScript timing functions and DOM m
+Designed with clean UI and lightweight code, it’s ideal for learning basic JavaScript timing functions and DOM

 🔍 Features
 ✅ Start / Stop / Reset Controls